levpaul/gecserv/README.md

  - If client action includes hit-tests for attacks, server rolls back target to client's gametick for hit testing
  - If client hits based on what "they saw" then rewrite game state to accept hit

+### Add
+ - Add a maximum rollback limit for attackers - they will need to compensate themselves after such a limit